The divorce survival guide to Valentine’s Day

 I’m a great believer in self-love as it underpins our ability to love others.
 However, in our increasingly ‘entitled’ world I think maybe if we focus on selfless love occasionally we’d all be in a better place.
 Don’t indulge yourself this year – do something kind for someone else.
 Doing something loving for someone else (friend or stranger) may feel far more rewarding a way less narcissistic and help you feel good about February 14th again.

 So, whatever stage you’re at, I hope this helps you to navigate the day.
-And, to all our customers, hang in there, if you’re finding this time tricky, give us a call and talk through with one of our specialists.
+And, to all our customers, hang in there, if you’re finding this time tricky, book a free 15 minute consultation and talk through it with one of our Specialists.

 Support for co-habiting couples